vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/tools-optimizations/merkle-tree.md

 | L5 => L6   | 0x1       | 232:236   |
 | L6 => L7   | 0x0       | 228:232   |

-Graphical representation:
+Graphical Representation:

 [![](figures/merkle-tree.png)](https://i.imgur.com/cuN23kj.png)

 ## Reference Implementation

-Jordi has done js implementation here: [hermeznetwork/zkproverjs](https://github.com/hermeznetwork/zkproverjs/blob/main/src/smt.js)
+Look for the JS implementation here (done by Jordi): [hermeznetwork/zkproverjs](https://github.com/hermeznetwork/zkproverjs/blob/main/src/smt.js)

 ## Example of MT Creation

-Initially we have an empty MT, that has zero value as a root hash.
+Initially, we have an empty MT, i.e. the one that has zero value as the root hash.
-For the example purpose it has 5 levels and keys are 2 bytes long (4 bits \* 4).
+Let us assume that it has 5 levels and that the keys are 2 bytes long (4 bits \* 4).

 ### Step 1